lemonci/PurpleStar/README.md

 Weight CSVs: relationship code in column 1, weight in column 2.
 DO NOT USE OTHER INFO IN NETWORK COMPUTING.

+Folders:
+data: Biographic features and relationships fetched from CBDB.
+networkcentrality: calculation of centrality based on relationships
+prediction: prediction of official ranks using biographic feature and network centrality with ORCA, Mord and Random forest

 ______15 Apr 2019______
 1. Done by Chilly in PyCode Add index year into SQL data fetch - lemonci.
 2. Done Confirm graph tool can run - chilly.
 (Except Eig but Eig can be calculated via NetworkX)